Doc Hollywood: Plot

-Having completed his medical residency in a Washington, D.C. hospital, Dr. Benjamin "Ben" Stone begins driving to Beverly Hills for a job interview with noted plastic surgeon Dr. Halberstrom.
+Having completed his medical residency in a Washington, D.C., hospital, Dr. Benjamin "Ben" Stone begins driving to Beverly Hills for a job interview with noted plastic surgeon Dr. Halberstrom.
 His colleagues and friends think he is wasting his life doing plastic surgery instead of real medicine.
 While passing through the small town of Grady, South Carolina, Ben crashes into a fence whilst trying to avoid hitting a cow.
 The fence belongs to Judge Evans, who sentences him to 32 hours of community service (increased from 16 hours due to Ben's anger) at the town's medical clinic, Grady Memorial Hospital.

 Mayor Nick Nicholson and the town's reception committee meet Ben, hoping to hire him to replace the "Old and wholly unpleasant" Dr. Aurelius Hogue, who is planning to retire.
 While his 1956 Porsche Speedster is being repaired, Ben tends to patients and flirts with ambulance driver and law student Vialula (better known as "Lou"), a single mother of a four-year-old daughter.
 Local insurance agent Hank Gordon also courts Lou, while Nancy Lee, the mayor's daughter, pursues Ben.

 The town's residents begin to warm to Ben, and he in turn starts to enjoy small-town life.
-Ben tells Lou that he was born and raised in a small town in Indiana, and went off to college in Washington, D.C. for a better life.
+Ben tells Lou that he was born and raised in a small town in Indiana, and went off to college in Washington, D.C., for a better life.
 Dr. Hogue, initially dismissive of Ben as being too young and too inexperienced, changes his mind when he has a heart attack and Ben saves his life.
 Grateful, Hogue privately calls Halberstrom explaining Ben's delay due to his enforced community service (which he explains as being "volunteer work"), while Judge Evans pardons Ben from his remaining sentence.

 On the eve of Ben's departure, he shares an intimate evening with Lou.
 Unwilling to exploit the situation or incite Hank's jealousy, Ben secretly leaves town at night.
 Near the town's reservoir, Ben happens upon a local man whose wife is in labor inside their car.
 After a short hesitation, he stops to help.
 During the delivery, Ben's Porsche is once again damaged when a fatigued carnival truck driver crashes into it.

 Ben prepares to leave the next day, as the community has chipped in and bought him a plane ticket to Los Angeles.
 Lou, not wanting Ben to waste his talents in a small town, hides her feelings for him, and says she is marrying Hank.

 Dr. Halberstrom hires Ben based on Hogue's recommendation.
-However, Beverly Hills' superficiality soon leaves Ben, who grew up in a small town, feeling depressed and isolated.
+However, Beverly Hills's superficiality soon leaves Ben, who grew up in a small town, feeling depressed and isolated.
 A few weeks later, Hank and Nancy Lee arrive in Los Angeles, bringing Ben's repaired car with them.
 After Hank tells Ben that he and Lou broke off their engagement, Ben returns to Grady and reconciles with Lou.